 Marisa Yiu is the co-founder and Executive Director of the Design Trust initiative, which supports creative and research content related to Hong Kong and the Greater Bay Area.
 She has been instrumental in shaping the growth of the NGO since 2014, conceptualising the Design Trust Futures Studio programme.
 Yiu is also an architect and Founding Partner of ESKYIU and Chief Curator of the 2009 Hong Kong & Shenzhen Bi-City Biennale of Urbanism/Architecture.
-She has taught at London's Architecture at CUHK.
+She has taught at London's Architectural Association, Parsons, HKU, School of Architecture at CUHK.
 Yiu is an AIA member, HKIA associate, member on the Board of Advisors for RTHK, and is formerly a Board member of the Hong Kong Ambassadors of Design.